opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 }
 ```

-### Step 5: Run Semantic search query against your 1 billion vectorized data
+### Step 5: Run semantic search

-To search raw vectors, use the knn query type, provide the vector array as input, and specify the number of returned results k:
+Now you can run a semantic search against your 1 billion vectorized data points.
+To search raw vectors, use the `knn` query type, provide the `vector` array as input, and specify the number of returned results `k`:

 ```json
 GET /my-raw-vector-index/_search